fanout/django-eventstream/README.md

 ### Sending events between processes and instances

-Django EventStream provide the possibility ti use Redis as a message broker to send events between processes and instances.
+Django EventStream provide the possibility to use Redis as a message broker to send events between processes and instances.
 To enable this feature, you need to install the `redis` package:

 ```sh
 pip install redis